nano3labs/echo-cordova-plugin/README.md

 # Cordova Echo Extension

-This example project demonstrates how to create and extension for Cordova that uses native code.
+This example project demonstrates how to create and extension for Cordova that uses Objective-C native code.

+For the Swift version go to https://github.com/nano3labs/echo-cordova-swift

 ## Install